 Please email Helen Abrahams, Student Advice Manager on firstname.lastname@example.org by 29 May if you wish to be considered for this.
 Please explain your circumstances when applying and supply your student number and full contact details.

 Successful applicants will be notified on 5 June.

 Thank you to tempest-graduations.co.uk for this generous offer.

 If you are experiencing financial difficulties or you have questions about student finance or bank accounts after graduation, please contact Student Advice.

 Final year Home students can also apply to the Student Support Fund whilst they continue to be enrolled on a course.
-Please note that the deadline for final year undergraduate applications is 3 May 2019 and postgraduates is 2 months prior to the end of the course.
+Please note that the deadline for final year undergraduate applications is 1 May 2020 and postgraduates is 2 months prior to the end of the course.

 We have a limited number of special offers on parking at Regency Square (£14.00 all day).
 These will be given out on a first come first served basis; please take your parking entry ticket to the Brighton Centre Information Desk for validation.
 If you are using a hotel car park please check their arrangements as they may use the council car parks which are particularly full at this time of year.